Written byAmanda Wong

 - Choose the fn function from the list, then click OK.

 If you find other modifier keys not working such as the Mac Option key not working, you should also check the action you set it to perform in keyboard settings.

 Reset SMC and NVRAM

 SMC (System Management Controller) is in charge of low-level settings including the keyboard settings.
-When you are coping with the function keys on Mac not working issue, you can reset the SMC on your Mac to remove SMC-related errors.
-And if resetting SMC doesn't work, you can try to reset NVRAM, another component used to store the configuration information of your Mac such as the sound volume.
+When you are coping with the function keys on your Mac not working issue, you can reset the SMC on your Mac to remove SMC-related errors.
+If resetting SMC doesn't work, you can try to reset NVRAM, another component used to store the configuration information of your Mac such as the sound volume.